AcarardaX1/Data-ErrorDetectionInJS/README.md

 - Logger class is also mentioned at the project.

 - Furthermore, there are also different functions in the files randomfunctions.js and Sample4mapFilterReduce

+- Generally prototype structures have been used along with partial object oriented examples.